Why Lower Stomach Fat Is So Hard To Get Rid Of

 This means that when fat is realized from the cells, it is more difficult for your body to effectively transport that fat to where it can be processed and burned.

-To be honest, if you’re a guy, you aren’t going to be as lean as you might like around your lower stomach until you get to 8% body fat or less.
+To be honest, if you’re a guy, you aren’t going to be as lean as you might like around your lower stomach until you get to 8% body fat or less, and if you’re a woman, you likely need to stay under 20% body fat to see a reduction in the stubborn fat areas.

-In my experience, this is when you really start noticing a significant visual reduction in fat in traditionally stubborn areas like your lower stomach and love handles.
+In my experience, this is when you really start noticing a significant visual reduction in fat in traditionally stubborn areas like your lower stomach, love handles, thighs, and butt.

 Now this isn’t easy to do, and may not be something that you want to maintain all the time, but it can be done with the right strategies.

-Here are the 3 best lower stomach fat burning tactics that I would suggest looking into.
+Here are the 3 best fat burning tactics that I would suggest looking into.

 Tactic #1: Follow A Suitable Diet Approach

-There is a pattern I often find with guys that are having issues with stubborn fat.
+There is a pattern I often find with people that are having issues with stubborn fat.

 That is, they’ve been dieting for awhile, aren’t eating very many calories, potentially exercising a lot, but their weight loss has come to a standstill.